-Inflammation of the meninges can cause irritation of the nerves and brain tissue, leading to development of seizures.
+Inflammation of the meninges can irritate the nerves and brain tissue, leading to the development of seizures.

 Handwashing is imperative, considering droplet transmission.
 Family members should also wash their hands on the way in and out of the room.
 Patients should report any s/s infection